 Tā moko is both traditional and contemporary.
 In the early 20th century, the art had almost completely disappeared, but at the end of the century, it underwent a revival that continues today.

-The exhibition presents traditional and contemporary tā moko through both practical and ceremonial objects (tattooing kit, engraved statuette, funnel, and so on), as well as photographs showing expressions of this ancestral art.
+The exhibition presents traditional and contemporary tā moko through both practical and ceremonial objects (tattooing kit, engraved statuette, funnel etc), as well as photographs showing expressions of this ancestral art.

 Part 2 - Expressions of mana: integrity, charisma, and leadership